MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/changing-contexts.md

 The debugger has five different contexts that you can set while you are debugging:

 1. The session context indicates the default user session.
-(This context applies to only Microsoft Windows XP and later versions of Windows.
-These operating systems allow multiple logon sessions to coexist.)

 2. The process context determines how the debugger interprets virtual addresses.